Skip to content

 ATT&CK mapping

-• T1558.004 — AS-REP Roasting: the headline detection on PreAuthType=0 + etype=0x17.
+• T1558.004 AS-REP Roasting.
+Headline detection on PreAuthType=0 + etype=0x17.

-• T1110 — Brute Force and sub-techniques .001 Password Guessing and .003 Password Spraying — Status=0x18 patterns.
+• T1110 Brute Force and sub-techniques .001 Password Guessing and .003 Password Spraying.
+Status=0x18 patterns.

-• T1558.001 — Golden Ticket: a forged TGT bypasses 4768 entirely.
-Detection here is by absence — a 4769 (TGS request) with no preceding 4768 from the same source/window is the suspicion.
+• T1558.001 Golden Ticket.
+A forged TGT bypasses 4768 entirely.
+Detection here is by absence: a 4769 without a preceding 4768 from the same source and window is the suspicion.

-• T1187 — Forced Authentication: not directly visible in 4768 but the resulting TGT requests will be.
+• T1187 Forced Authentication.
+Not directly visible in 4768 but the resulting TGT requests will be.

 False positives that look like attacks

-• Kerberos library bugs: certain clients re-request TGTs aggressively on time skew, generating noise.
+• Kerberos library bugs.
+Certain clients re-request TGTs aggressively on time skew, generating noise.
 Cross-check with Status=0x25.

-What 4768 doesn't tell you
+What 4768 does not tell you

 Where 4768 fits in a timeline

-1. 4624 — initial low-privilege domain logon (phished credential).
+1. 4624.
+Initial low-privilege domain logon (phished credential).

-3. 4768 burst — PreAuthType=0, etype=0x17, Status=0x0 for each candidate account.
-This is the detection point.
+3. 4768 burst.
+PreAuthType=0, etype=0x17, Status=0x0 for each candidate account.
+The detection point.

-4. (Offline, invisible) — attacker cracks the recovered AS-REP material in Hashcat (mode 18200) and recovers the cleartext password.
+4. (Offline, invisible).
+Attacker cracks the recovered AS-REP material in Hashcat (mode 18200).

-5. 4768 — new TGT request as the compromised account, this time normally pre-authed.
+5. 4768.
+New TGT request as the compromised account, this time normally pre-authed.

-6. 4769 — service tickets for everything the compromised account can reach.
+6. 4769.
+Service tickets for everything the compromised account can reach.

 7. 4624 LogonType 3 on the target service.

 Step 3 is the canary.
 Step 5 onward is the actual compromise.
-The window between them — minutes to days — is the only window where a defender can act before the credential is alive in the wild.
+The window between them, minutes to days, is the only window where a defender can act before the credential is alive in the wild.